What to Do Near Keflavik Airport in Iceland

 - A super-easy process that starts directly when you arrive in Iceland.

-Plus, renting a car at Keflavik Airport is typically much more affordable than waiting until you get into Reykjavik to rent a car.
-Additionally, you’ll likely find that you have more options when renting a car at Keflavik Airport, as that’s where the majority of the regions’ car rental providers are located.
+Plus, renting a car at Keflavik Airport is typically much more affordable than waiting until you get to Reykjavik to rent a car.
+Additionally, you’ll likely find that you have more options when renting a car at Keflavik Airport, as that’s where the majority of the region's car rental providers are located.

 If you rent a car with Lava Car Rental, we make things even easier.
 Our arrivals team will be waiting for you at the airport when your flight arrives.
-Just look for us in the arrivals section (we’ll be the ones holding a sign with your name!).
+Just look for our shuttle van in the P1 parking lot, right next to the departures section on the other side of the airport.
 From there, it’s just a three-minute drive from the airport to the rental car area.
 Enjoy a refreshing coffee or tea as we check you in and then head out on your Iceland adventure with the perfect rental car fit for your trip.

 What to Do Near Keflavik Airport